JohnMichael746/Appddiction-Challenge-UI/README.md

 # AppddictionChallengeUi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.
+This project was generated with (https://github.com/angular/angular-cli) version 9.1.8.

 ## Development server